Travel apps: Here are the ones you need is written by Christian Brauner.

 - Moovit is a popular transit app with information on the best and fastest transportation options in major cities in most of the world

-- Vimage gives you editing of your photos so you can give them a little extra color
+- V image gives you more editing options on your photos, so you can give them a little extra color

 With these apps, you are so well dressed to get the most out of your journey as possible.
 And now that you're going to use all these different travel apps, it's a good idea to invest in a powerbank.
 Check out ours webshop for lots of travel gear.
-You can also pick up our very own e-book with 35 travel tips!
+You can also pick up our very own e-book with 35 travel tips, which accompanies the newsletter.